-The Company is committed to acting lawfully, ethically and responsibly, which is reflected in its Code of Conduct.
-The Code of Conduct is designed to be followed by all officers, employees and contractors - in short, anyone who can be seen to be a representative of the Company.
+The Company is committed to acting lawfully, ethically and responsibly.
+This is reflected in its Code of Conduct which is required to be followed by all Company officers, employees and contractors - in short, anyone who can be seen to be a representative of the Company.

-The Code of Conduct includes a statement of the Company's values, which include a number of the suggestions for the content of a code of conduct in the ASX Recommendations
+The Code of Conduct includes a statement of the Company's values which include a number of the suggestions for the content of a code of conduct contained in the ASX Corporate Governance Principles and Recommendations.

-- 3.2 A listed entity should: - 3.2.1 have and disclose a code of conduct for its directors, senior executives and employees; and - 3.2.2 ensure that the board or a committee of the board is informed of any material breaches of that code.
+- 3.2.1 have and disclose a code of conduct for its directors, senior executives and employees; and - 3.2.2 ensure that the board or a committee of the board is informed of any material breaches of that code.